Scott3142/python-programming/site/README.md

 Finally:

-- Fix the repo name in the last few lines of `gulpfile.js`.
+- Fix the repo name in the last few lines of `gulpfile.js`
-- Run `gulp deploy:prod`.
+- Run `gulp deploy:prod`

-There may be a cryptic error about the `.publish` directory.
-Worksround is to checkout `gh-pages`, copy .git folder outside repo, checkout `master`, move `gh-pages` git repo to .publish.
-Can't figure out a better way yet...
+You may see a cryptic error about the `.publish` directory.
+I think this is due to a bug in gulp-gh-pages.
+There is a clunky workaround:

+- Checkout `gh-pages` locally
+- Copy `.git` folder outside repo
+- Checkout `master`
+- Move copied `gh-pages` git repo to `.publish`

+A better workaround is in the TODOs.
+If you think you have a fix for this, please submit a PR following [the usual guidelines](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 *NB:* The command `gulp deploy:build` is broken at the moment.
-Always use `gulp deploy:prod`.
+You should always use `gulp deploy:prod` until this is fixed.

 ## Help